HarleyB123/lone-wolf/README.md

 $ docker run -d --name sunrisesunset -p 8081:5000 sunrisesunset
 ```

+Other Docker build and run instructions are in the Backend and Frontend README.md

 <a name="features"></a>
 ## Features
 * Allows any location in the world.